egovoryn/bash-text-utils/README.md

 - The programs are executable files with command line arguments
 - Full coverage of library functions code with unit-tests using the Check library
 - Use a Makefile for building the library and tests (with targets all, clean, test, v1_cat, v1_grep)
+- The program has only been tested on a MacOS.

 &nbsp;
 <div style="text-align:center">